paulasquin/mosquito-induced-epidemics-anticipation/README.md

 ## Get your .env file to use Google API
 You will have to use a Google Developer Account to create a .env file and use the Google Image API.
-We use this API in order to crop our images.
+We only use this API in order to crop our images as a part of the preprocessing.
 We identified an accuracy improvement by using insect-cropped images.
-This way, we eliminate useless information in identifying the mosquito species.
+This way, we eliminate useless information in the mosquito species identification process.

 Thus, create a ```.env``` file at the root of the project and write ```GOOGLE_APPLICATION_CREDENTIALS=YOUR_KEY```